Justin Allgaier wins first NASCAR Xfinity title, capping comeback by passing Hill and Custer late | TSN

 Given new life, Allgaier methodically worked his way back through the field before the crucial pass of Hill and Custer with two laps to go.

 Allmendinger also started from the back of the field because he changed brakes after qualifying.
-He moved up to the middle of the pack fairly quickly, but struggled with his car for much of the night.
-Custer was in position to win back-to-back Xfinity titles for much of the night, but he couldn't hang with Allgaier's speedy car in the final laps.
+The Kaulig Racing Chevrolet moved up to the middle of the pack fairly quickly, but struggled with handling all night.

 Herbst also won the first two stages, which were both 45 laps.